deepikasrinivasans/GCD-of-two-numbers/README.md

 ## Program:
 ```

-/*
-Program to find the gcd of two number using function.
+#Program to find the gcd of two number using function.
-Developed by: DEEPIKA.S
+#Developed by: DEEPIKA.S
-RegisterNumber: 212222230028
+#RegisterNumber: 212222230028
-*/
 def gcd():
     n1,n2=int(input()),int(input())
     if n1>n1: